 This website uses cookies so that we can provide you with the best user experience possible.
 Cookie information is stored in your browser and performs functions such as recognising you when you return to our website and helping our team to understand which sections of the website you find most interesting and useful.

-To break down cost barriers for Southeastern Community College students, 19 annual scholarships and 58 endowed scholarships worth $335,000 were awarded for the 2024/2025 academic year.
+To break down cost barriers for Southeastern Community College students, 19 annual scholarships and 58 endowed scholarships representing 396 individual awards worth $378,028 were awarded for the fall 2024 semester.
 The SCC Foundation honored those scholarship donors and their recipients with a catered luncheon provided by The Cook & Company Catering at Vineland Station Depot on Nov.
 12.

 “It’s a great event when we can celebrate the success of our students but also recognize the donors for their support,” said Dr. Chris English, SCC President.
 “You’re impacting the lives of many every day.
 We live by the community college theme of meeting students where they are and taking them as far as they can go.”